Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 # <a name="saving"></a> Saving data with our GUI

-Now that our GUI has a functional query panel, we'd like to let our users save a the data their query returns to a local csv file.
-We can set up the layout of our "saving panel" using the same methods that we did for our "query panel."
-Within out `App` class' `__init__` method, we add the following code:
+Now that our GUI has a functional query panel, we'd like to let our users save the data to a local csv file.
+We can set up the layout of our "saving panel" using the same methods that we did for our query panel.
+Within the `App` class' `__init__` method, we add the following code:

 ```python
         '''Saving Panel'''